flutter/website/src/platform-integration/windows/install-windows/install-windows-from-web.md

 ---
-title: Add Windows devtools to Flutter from Android start
+title: Add Windows devtools to Flutter from Web start
 description: Configure your system to develop Flutter apps on Windows desktop.
-short-title: When you started with Android
+short-title: When you started with Web
 ---

 To add Windows desktop as a Flutter app target, follow this procedure.